 EXECUTE SP_HELPINDEX CustomerRecord

-As you can see from the below screenshot, Yearly Income column has Non Clustered index.
+As you can see, the Yearly Income column has Non Clustered index.

 EXECUTE SP_HELP CustomerRecord